 Latin American Women’s Aid runs the only refuges in Europe and in the UK by and for Latin American women and children fleeing gender-based violence.
 We also provide advice and support services.

-We know that the coronavirus pandemic has increased the vulnerability of women trapped in violent relationships.
 You can call us at 020 7275 0321 or chat with us through the online chat using the chat icon on the right low side if this is safe for you.
 If it is not safe to speak or text, here you can find tools that will help you to stay safer at home:

 Are you experiencing violence?